 Graduating high school seniors who reside in Marseilles or Seneca, Illinois can apply for The Rising Star Scholarship in early February each year.
-This generous scholarship, created by an anonymous donor, will be presented to a student enrolled in Illinois State University to pursue a teaching degree in Elementary Education.
+This generous scholarship, created by Ethel McConnell, is presented to a student enrolled in Illinois State University to pursue a teaching degree in Elementary Education.
 Your contribution to support the Rising Star Scholarship is most welcome.

 Rising Star Scholarship winner, Avri Bland, (second from right), is pictured with (from left) her father, Steve Bland; SRCCF Board Member Pastor Kris Zierke; and Avri’s mother, Stefani Bland.